nandabritto/Where_is_Billy/README.md

 ### 2. Scope

- * I wanted a simple, straightforward UX experience.
+ * I wanted a simple, straightforward intuitive UX experience
  * I wanted my content to be clear.
  * A site that is visually appealing on most devices.